[EMSTU] Scientific writing

 - Literature search and how to organise references.
 Examples will be given with Zotero and LaTeX.

-- Ethical aspects (fraud, conflicts of interest, funding, etc.)
+- Ethical aspects (fraud, conflicts of interest, funding, etc.) and predatory publishers.
+How to use AI.

 - The choice of the journal and what to pay attention to.